futuresuper/fs-website-2021/src/careers/content-producer-20240318.md

 location: We are remote first and open to candidates from all over Australia.
 salary: $120,000 - $125,000 + Super + 1% additional Super
 applicationUrl: https://app.beapplied.com/apply/ybs91ajsub?utm_source=Future-Careers-Page
-summary: We're on the lookout for a Content Producer to join our vibrant, purpose-driven scaleup.
-Come be a part of an awesome team of proactive storytellers with diverse backgrounds.
-Your role?
-Craft content strategies and create engaging material for our range of Future Group brands and LinkedIn thought leadership.
+summary: Shape content strategy, create engaging material for Future Group brands, and drive thought leadership on LinkedIn.
+Connect members with financial empowerment.
+Work alongside a diverse team of storytellers with varied backgrounds.
 ---
 **About Future Group**